m3data/collective-futurecrafting/_craft/provocation.md

 ---

 {% include page-hero.html
-  title="Why now?"
+  title="A provocation"
-  subtitle="A provocation"
+  subtitle="Why Now?"
   description="The future isn't something that happens to us.
-It's something we craft together." theme="sky-terra-gold" size="large" align="center"
+It's something we craft together." theme="charcoal-pink-sky" size="large" align="center" image="/assets/images/hero_beach-dawn.jpg"
 %}

 <div class="container">
   <div class="section-heading">
     <h2>Let's be real</h2>
     <p>Our world is at a breaking point.
 You can feel it, right?
-Climate chaos, social fragmentation, failing institutions, technological surviellance—it's enough to make anyone want to pull the covers over their head beacuase it's all too big, complex, and well, damn right overwhelming.</p>
+Climate chaos, social fragmentation, failing institutions, techno-optimists, surviellance captialism, the enshittification of our information ecologies—it's enough to make anyone want to pull the covers over their head beacuase it's all too big, too complex, and well, damn right overwhelming.</p>
     <p>But here's the thing: within this mess lies an opportunity.
 Not just to adapt to the turbulance of the here and now, and what's coming, but to reimagine what's possible.</p>
     <p>Collective Futurecrafting has emerged from this opportunity, as an invitation to craft something beautiful from the pieces of what's breaking.
 Futures worthy of our children's great great grandchildren.</p>
   </div>